New-Onset Diabetes Assessment Using Artificial Intelligence-Enhanced Electrocardiography

-The probability of acquiring an ECG and HbA1c was obtained by running each sample through the probability of measurement model.
+The probability of acquiring an HbA1c was obtained by running each sample through the probability of measurement model.
 To reduce the variability in downstream inverse probability weighted estimates, the most extreme probabilities were truncated to the [0.02-0.98] range.
-Expanding this range to [0.005-.995], where less than 10\% of the probabilities are truncated, does not significantly affect the estimated model performances.
-Inverse probability weighting re-weighs each encounter by the inverse probability of acquiring both an ECG and HbA1c.
-By up-weighting patients that were less likely to have an ECG and HbA1c acquired, greater emphasis was placed on the type of patients for whom we less frequently get to observe ECG and HbA1c values.
-The inverse probability weighted estimator is described in detail in the \nameref{sec:supp}.
+Expanding this range to [0.005-.995], where less than 10\% of the probabilities are truncated, did not affect the estimated model performances.
+Inverse probability weighting (IPW) re-weighs each encounter by the inverse probability of acquiring an HbA1c.
+To ensure equal emphasis across all patients for which predictions would be made, patients that, for example, were less likely to have the HbA1c measured were up-weighted \citep{Horvitz01121952}.
+The inverse probability weighted estimator is described in detail in \nameref{prob_meas}.
 Further, for training, each encounter was down-weighted for patients with multiple encounters in the dataset by dividing by the number of encounters to ensure that each patient had equal representation in the dataset.